242s/steamGameNews/README.md

 # steamGameNews
-Application to get fresh news by using Steam Api.
+Application to get fresh game news from Steam.

 # Usage  :
        Run steamNews.py file (with python3) and follow the instructions.